sr197/Whales/README.md

-# BIOL653_2023
+# Whales
-Labs and assignments for BIOL653
+Initial exploration of overlap between humpback, fin and sei whales and zoop data